krazydanny/laravel-repository/README.md

 Cache invalidation techniques
 ------------------------------------------

+In some cases  we will need to remove models or queries from cache even if we've set an expiration time for them.

 ### Saving cache storage

-To save storage we data to be removed from cache, so we'll use the forget() method, remember?
+To save storage we need data to be removed from cache, so we'll use the forget() method.
+Remember?

 **For specific models:**